clintonboys/clintonboys.github.io/emma-chisit/index.md

 14/5/05: Started work on first model for translating poll aggregator to individual seat swings.

+17/5/05: Fixing various bugs in previous components that I introduced.
+Fixed some data so that everything is consistent.

 **Where can I see the source code?**

 I'm keeping everything open source.
 It's all available on the [Github repo](https://github.com/clintonboys/emma-chisit) for this project.